© Unofficial Royalty 2024

 Full name: Ghislaine Marie Francoise

 Ghislaine was an actress, working at the famed Comédie-Française in Paris, before meeting Prince Louis II.
 She had been married twice before.
 Members of the royal family questioned her motives and viewed her as an opportunist and golddigger.
-Prince Louis died less than three years after their marriage and was succeeded by his grandson, Prince Rainier III.
-In his will, Louis had left half of his estate to Ghislaine, but this was contested by Rainier and his sister Antoinette, and the will was overturned.
+Less than three years after the marriage, Prince Louis died.
+He was succeeded by his grandson Prince Rainier III.
+In his will, Louis left half of his estate to Ghislaine.
+However, the will was contested by Rainier and his sister Antoinette and was overturned.
 Ghislaine lived the rest of her life in Paris but developed a close relationship with Prince Rainier III’s wife Princess Grace.

 Unofficial Royalty: Ghislaine Dommanget, Princess of Monaco